shivkumar98/OCP-Java-Examples/src/review_questions/chapter_6/attempt_1/README.md

 7: }
 ```

-    A. throw on line 5 and throw on line 6
+A. throw on line 5 and throw on line 6 <br>
-    B. throw on line 5 and throws on line 6
+B. throw on line 5 and throws on line 6 <br>
-    C. throws on line 5 and throw on line 6
+C. throws on line 5 and throw on line 6 <br>
-    D. throws on line 5 and throws on line 6
+D. throws on line 5 and throws on line 6 <br>
 E. None of the above.
-SQLException is a checked exception and cannot be thrown
+SQLException is a checked exception and cannot be thrown <br>
 F. None of the above.
-SQLException is a runtime exception and cannot be thrown
+SQLException is a runtime exception and cannot be thrown <br>
 ❓

 ### My answer: